 Dominican Sister Gilma Osorio, the home’s founding director, said the children’s emotional and physical scars run deep.
 She said, “For them, the most important people are still Mami and Papi, no matter how bad they were to them.”

-She added, “We need to try to gradually heal those wounds with our love, our welcome, our affection for them.
-The little hug they give us means a lot to them, and the one we give them in return does as well.”
+“We need to try to gradually heal those wounds with our love, our welcome, our affection for them,” said Sister Gilma.
+“The little hug they give us means a lot to them, and the one we give them in return does as well.”

-“Again and again I see that God is really the one who directs this institution. ...
-Our motto is: ‘If nobody loves you, it is our joy to love you.’”
+“Again and again I see that God is really the one who directs this institution….Our motto is: ‘If nobody loves you, it is our joy to love you,’”she said.

-A bright Light of Christ
+Shining the Light of Christ

 The Dominican Sisters of the Presentation and members of Santa Teresita Parish answered the call and began to develop plans for the home.
 Catholic Extension provided the funding to construct the new building.

 Today, with its brightly painted and impeccably clean quarters, Santa Teresita Home can house up to 24 boys and girls.
 Arbelo manages a full-time staff of five as well as part-time employees and volunteers to provide meals, clothing, health care, fun activities and guidance for the children.

-Ana, who comes across as bright and outgoing, has no birth certificate, and although she appears to be 7, she never went to school before coming to Santa Teresita.
+Ana, who comes across as bright and outgoing, has no birth certificate.
+Although she appears to be 7, she never went to school before coming to Santa Teresita.

 Grounded in faith

-They walk together to the nearby parish church of Santa Teresita of the Child Jesus, where they prayed with the priest and practiced making the sign of the cross.
+They walk together to the nearby parish church of Santa Teresita of the Child Jesus, where they pray with the priest and practiced making the sign of the cross.